psecola/ECE-792-CT-Image/README.md

 You should see the message: **Loaded image: ct_pyvista:latest**

-5.) to run docker image use the following code: <br/>
+5.)
+To run docker image use the following code: <br/>
 ```
 docker run -it \
     -e DISPLAY=$DISPLAY \